DebbieBergstrom/Tarantino_Quiz/README.md

 &nbsp;
 ### **USER STORIES**
 #### **First time users**
-1. _As a first-time user, I want to
+1. _As a first-time user, I want to easily understand the instructions and rules of the quiz.
-2. _As a first-time user, I want to
+2. _As a first-time user, I want to navigate through the quiz questions effortlessly.
-3. _As a first-time user, I want to
+3. _As a first-time user, I want to see my score and know how well I performed in the quiz.
-4. _As a first-time user, I want to
+4. _As a first-time user, I want to have an enjoyable and engaging experience while answering the quiz questions.
-5. _As a first-time user, I want to
+5. _As a first-time user, I want to easily access the highscores list to see how my score compares to others.

 #### **Returning users**
-8. _As a returning user, I want to
+8. _As a returning user, I want to challenge myself with new quiz questions and test my knowledge again.
-9. _As a returning user, I want to
+9. _As a returning user, I want to easily navigate back to the highscores list to see if my previous score has improved.
-10. _As a returning user, I want to
-11. _As a returning user, I want to

 #### **Site owner**
-14. _As the site owner, I want users to
-15. _As the site owner, I want users to
-16. _As the site owner, I want users to
+11. _As the site owner, I want users to have an enjoyable experience while playing the quiz.
-17. _As the site owner, I want users to
+12. _As the site owner, I want users to share their quiz results with friends, helping to increase the visibility and reach of the quiz and attract more users to play.

 &nbsp;